pololu/pololu-usb-i2c-adapter/README.md

 Download the [STM32CubeIDE] software from ST's website and install it.
 Also, update to the latest version using '''Help > Check for Updates'''.

+Open the IDE and select this folder (the folder with README.md) as the workspace.

+In the "Project" menu, select "Build All..." to build the project.

 The IDE does not automatically detect projects in the workspace.
 To open those projects and build them, you have first go to File > Import... > Existing Projects into Workspace.

 [STM32CubeIDE]: https://www.st.com/en/development-tools/stm32cubeide.html

 ### Configuring the code style in STM32CubeIDE